digitalXlabs/aaas/README.md

 # AWS Cognito Lambda Auth system [![Build Status](https://travis-ci.org/digitalXlabs/aaas.svg?branch=master)](https://travis-ci.org/digitalXlabs/aaas)

+(this is not ready for production AT ALL)

 This project is all about using the AWS Cognito service to create an Authentication As A Service platform.
 We will add more to this readme as more of the project evolves